permitio/fine-grained-bot-protection/README.md

 By integrating Permit.io and Arcjet, this application showcases how to serve different types of data to various bots and human users, ensuring optimal readiness for GenAI and other bots.

-Read more about it in the following blog post: [TBD - Add the link to the blog post](#)
+Read more about it in the following [blog post](https://www.permit.io/blog/introduce-ai-bots-in-applications): [https://www.permit.io/blog/introduce-ai-bots-in-applications](https://www.permit.io/blog/introduce-ai-bots-in-applications)

 ## Prerequisites
 - Node.js